 It took me 18 months before I realized that the “new life” I had created totally sucked!
 But then I realized I had options.
 Yes, it was scary to make these big moves, especially at my age.
 Now, I don’t even want to think about going back to the “old life.”

 Once my career ended, I pondered what to do next.
 I had accumulated a sizeable net worth over 20 years, and that gave me a certain amount of financial freedom.
 Freedom to venture out on my own.
 And I wanted to help other women reach financial freedom, so that if they suddenly lost their job or experienced a hardship, they wouldn’t have to worry about living on the streets.
-So I built online courses – the Dream Big Money Academy – and became a financial coach.
+So I built an online course – the Financial Freedom Academy – and became a financial coach.
 My biggest mistake?
 Trying to do it on my own!
 I didn’t have the business experience, and more importantly, the selling acumen, to generate an income.
 And I am still playing catch up, as I work to transform my financial programs into a membership platform.

 Certainly, the loss of my income combined with throwing money into business-building had a negative effect on my finances.
 But the bigger impact?
 My health!
 I hated my lifestyle.
 I was putting in more hours working for myself than I had when I reported to a boss.
 And it was so lonely.
 I sat behind my dining room table, day after day, looking at the same suburban street.
 My daily diversions were heading to the local deli, where I had a burger and beer, just to be around people.
 My weight skyrocketed.
 I was depressed and miserable.

 Enter the RV Life